Tea in Vietnam: How its types and culture are

 1. Tea Culture in Vietnam

-Many people believe that drinking tea habits came from China and entered Vietnamese life thousands of years ago.
-No one remembers when or where it started, only know that it is an essential part of eating and drinking habits in Vietnam.
+Many people believe drinking tea habits came from China and entered Vietnamese life thousands of years ago.
+No one remembers when or where it started; they only know that it is essential to Vietnamese eating and drinking habits.

-A story that seems to be a legend tells about the tea origin: There was a man in the process of picking herb leaves in the forest.
-While resting and cooking water under a tree, accidentally a leaf fell into the pot.
+A legend story tells about the tea’s origin: There was a man in the forest picking herb leaves.
+While resting and cooking water under a tree, accidentally, a leaf fell into the pot.
 He found the water became a beautiful color and a faint fragrance.
-Try drinking a few sips, he felt very refreshed by taking this tree to plant and popularize in the country.
-He called it “Tea”.
+Try drinking a few sips, and he felt refreshed.
+Then, he took this tree to plant and popularize it in the country.
+He called it “Tea.”

-Nowadays, you will find the custom of drinking tea spreading around Vietnam and many countries in Asia.
+Nowadays, the custom of drinking tea is spreading around Vietnam and many Asian countries.
 For example, when you drink coffee at most coffee shops in Vietnam, a cup of golden water is served for free.
 Many foreign tourists mistake it for beer when they first see it, but it is tea.

 vietnamese tea

-Tea is served with coffee cup at a cafe. ©Vietnamdrive
+Tea is served with a coffee cup at a cafe. ©Vietnamdrive

-When you visit a local family, they will serve you a few cups of tea.
-Tea is believed to be the beginning of all stories.
+When you visit a local family, they often serve you a few cups of tea because the people think that tea is the beginning of all stories.

-Tea has become important in spiritual culture, so it also appears in Vietnamese weddings, called a “Tea Party” served with cakes and fruits.
+Tea has become essential in spiritual culture, so it also appears in Vietnamese weddings, called a “Tea Party,” served with cakes and fruits.
 This small party is a part of welcoming guests, friends, and relatives to attend the wedding.
 While waiting for the main ceremony and party, the “Tea Party” will warm everyone’s heart.

-To serve more tea customers, many tea shops in Vietnam were built, supplying different types of tea, from affordable prices to very high rates for a wide range of customers.
+Many tea shops in Vietnam were built to serve more tea for customers, supplying different types of tea, from affordable prices to very high rates for a wide range of customers.

 In short, tea is part of spiritual life and culinary culture.
-You can see Vietnamese people drinking tea at any time of the day, regardless of morning, noon, or night.
-Tea is not only for themselves but to invite guests and friends.
+Vietnamese people drink tea at any time of the day, whether it’s morning, noon, or night.
+They drink tea not only for themselves but also to invite guests and friends.

 2. Various Types of Vietnamese Tea